krista-t/data-catalog/content/Data Catalog/Data Governance through Catalogs and the Role of DCAT and DPROD Standards.md

 - **Operational metadata**: Update frequencies, quality metrics, usage statistics
 - **Business metadata**: Business definitions, context, purposes, and domains

 **Data catalogs primarily store and manage metadata, not the actual data itself.** The data remains in its source systems (databases, data lakes, etc.), while the catalog maintains the metadata that helps users discover, understand, and properly use that data.
-This aligns with the definition provided in the [[Data Catalog Guide#What is a Data Catalog|What is a Data Catalog]] section.
+This aligns with the definition provided in the [Data Catalog Guide](../Data%20Catalog/Data%20Catalog%20Guide).

 ## Understanding Data Governance